EkanseWetihete/GradioAddonTemplate/README.md

 4. main.js - It waits for a testing button to exist and once it does, gives a functionality to it.
 If clicked, every output element is removed.

 main.py - All you need to do is start this file and the server will be up!
-(Default ip: http://127.0.0.1:7860/)
+(Default ip: http://127.0.0.1:7860/) (It might load a few minutes upon first startup and "submit" click)